SMichalet/botkit/README.md

 2. Install it and copy the bot URL `http://localhost:3000/api/messages`
 3. Start to discuss with the bot

+### NodeJS & NPM

+Npm and node should be install to run the application.
+* npm version >= 6.12.0
+* node version >= v12.13.0

+To install node follow the installation guide https://nodejs.org/en/download/

 ## General Information

 This bot is trigger by the following keywords :